-If you are facing stalking charges, A Greenwich stalking lawyer could help in several ways.
+A Greenwich stalking lawyer could help build a defense in several ways.
 In many cases, stalking charges can be proven to be unwarranted.
 A top defense lawyer can seek and preserve evidence while it is most readily available to help you mount the best defense possible.

 The severity of a stalking crime depends on the circumstances involved in a case.
 Someone convicted of electronic stalking by tracking another person’s position with a GPS device may be sentenced to six months in jail and a fine of up to $1,000 under Connecticut General Statutes (C.G.S.) § 53a-181f.
 Similar penalties apply for those convicted of stalking in the third degree under C.G.S. § 53a-181e, since both offenses are Class B misdemeanors.

 Second-degree stalking is considered a Class A misdemeanor under C.G.S. § 53a-181d.
 Someone found guilty may be sentenced to one year of imprisonment plus a fine as high as $2,000.
 When circumstances lead to a conviction funder C.G.S. § 53a-181c, penalties increase considerably because first-degree stalking is a Class D felony.
 Those convicted face up to five years in prison as well as a fine of up to $5,000.
 A Greenwich attorney could help someone mitigate the potential penalties of a stalking charge.

 How Can Someone Be Charged with Third-Degree Stalking?